 Review summary: Bento box or laptop style lunches for waste-free lunches are popular, but used to freak me out a bit, because I worried about spills.
 However, when Cedar and I got the chance to review PlanetBox last year we found out that overall PlanetBox is a handy and fun way to pack a waste-free lunch, without the dreaded spills and few cons.

-Cost: It depends on what you buy.
-The complete PlanetBox kit is $59.95.
-If you only need a PlanetBox, without the bag and extra containers, it’ll run you $34.95.
-Extra sets of magnets are just $3.95.
+It depends on what you buy.
+The complete PlanetBox kit is $59.95-$80.
+If you only need a PlanetBox, without the bag and extra containers, it’ll run you roughly $30-$40.
 I suggest the Complete set though, if you need an entire lunch system.
-See all current pricing at PlanetBox.

 The PlanetBox Complete comes with…